harness/developer-hub/docs/platform/Secrets/Secrets-Management/12-add-hashicorp-vault.md

 * The secret settings page appears.
 Here you can either **Create a new** [**Secret**](../2-add-use-text-secrets.md) or **Select an existing secret**.
 If creating a new Secret, enter the token which you created in the **Secret Value** field.
   ![](../static/add-hashicorp-vault-22.png)

-For detailed steps on creating a secret, see [Add Text Secrets](../2-add-use-text-secrets.md).
+For detailed steps on creating a secret, go to [Add Text Secrets](../2-add-use-text-secrets.md).

 If you have already added a Secret with your token, you can choose the same as shown below: